PermanentOrg/devenv/README.md

 - Local_High_Priority_YourName

 4. `cp .env.template .env` and define the required environment variables in `.env` using your preferred file editor.
-    - Create an AWS Access Key
+    - Create an AWS Access Key [here](https://console.aws.amazon.com/iam/home?#/security_credentials) and download the credentials.
     - Add values for the following variables associated with the key: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_ACCESS_SECRET`.
     - `SQS_IDENT` will be the name you you selected above when creating the SQS queues, preceded by an underscore.
     - `DELETE_DATA` removes stateful data if `true` (e.g. S3 files and the contents of the database).
 This should be `true` for the first `vagrant up`, which runs the provisioner, and can be `true` or `false` for subsequent calls with the `--provision` flag.